To some extent, America is a known quantity to us Brits.

 These are the images that I imagined remembering: the photogenic and the ‘grand’.
 Every morning with my early starts, I enjoyed the pre-dawn air, seeing first the moon and stars and then the sunrise.

-It’s a paradox of cycling touring, though, that at the very same time my world was growing, it was also shrinking down to the minutiae.
+However, it’s a paradox of cycling touring that, at the very same time my world was growing, it was also shrinking down to the minutiae.
 The road surfaces ebbed and flowed and drove my moods: from the sleekest of new tarmacs that I floated over; to cracked and blistered old road coatings that had been scrunched up and wrinkled by the elements.
 At its worst, every passing metre jarred my bike and rattled its frame.

 I wiped tiny grains of sand from my drivetrain each time I passed close to a windswept beach; and I eeked out my small tubes of suncream and saddle-cream so that they would last the trip.
 It was only on the 10th day that I, at last, could use with abandon what was leftover.